Second Bahrain detainee dies in custody - ministry

 Bahrain, home to the U.S. Fifth Fleet, has been rattled by bouts of unrest since February 2011 when members of its Shi'ite Muslim majority took to the streets, demanding democratic reforms from the Sunni Muslim ruling family.

-Jaffar was suffering from sickle cell anaemia and was admitted to hospital on Feb 19, the ministry said in a statement.
+Jaffar was suffering from sickle cell anaemia and was admitted to hospital on Feb 19, the ministry said in an emailed statement.
 He died from the condition on Wednesday, it added.

-Rights campaigners did not challenge the government's account that Jaffar had died as a result of an illness, but the main opposition group, al-Wefaq, said in a statement that medical treatment had been withheld and described Jaffar as "a martyr".

-Bahrain's Interior Ministry, which regularly denies mistreating detainees, told Reuters on Wednesday Jaffar had not been tortured and said he had received full medical care.
+Bahrain's Interior Ministry, which regularly denies mistreating detainees, told Reuters on Wednesday Jaffar had not been tortured.

 Jaffar's death came a month after authorities reported Fadhel Abbas, 20, had died in custody from gunshot wounds suffered during his arrest in a raid on another smuggling operation on January 8.